Quick answer

 What is NOT legal (common mistakes)

-❌ The address is a PO Box only
+- ❌ The address is PO Box-only

-❌ Mail cannot be accessed reliably
+- ❌ Mail cannot be accessed reliably

-❌ The jurisdiction does not match incorporation
+- ❌ The jurisdiction does not match incorporation

 For clarity:

-Virtual office vs PO Box (legal difference)
+Virtual office vs PO Box (legal distinction)

 | Feature | Virtual Office | PO Box |